-Beyond Bug Tracking: How You, as a QA Engineer, Can Drive Product Innovation
+Beyond Bug Tracking: How QA Drives Product Innovation

 For many teams, Quality Assurance has traditionally focused on one core aspect: bug tracking.
 While that's still important, it's only the tip of the iceberg of what QA engineers can do.
 As software development evolves, so does your role.
 Now you can go beyond being a safety net and be a key player in driving product innovation.